tinyctl.dev

 Pricing: Free trial available.
 Paid plans scale with destination count and sync volume.
 See polytomic.com for current pricing.

-Limitations: Smaller destination library than Hightouch or Census.
+Limitations: Smaller destination library than Hightouch or Fivetran Activations.
 CDP-adjacent features are limited.

 4. Omnata — Best for Snowflake-Native Deployment